thiagobruch/QEM_REST_API/README.md

 5 – Edit all the variables as the instructions below (the names are case sensitive)

-session_id: you do not have to edit this one, it will generate an ID once you execute the QEM Login
+session_id: you do not have to edit this one, it will generate an ID once you execute the QEM Login<BR>
-aem_server: your QEM Server (IP address or DNS Name)
+aem_server: your QEM Server (IP address or DNS Name)<BR>
-replicate_server: The name of your Replicate Server configured in QEM
+replicate_server: The name of your Replicate Server configured in QEM<BR>
-endpoint_source: A Source Endpoint that is already configure in the Replicate Server mentioned above
+endpoint_source: A Source Endpoint that is already configure in the Replicate Server mentioned above<BR>
-endpoint_target: A Target Endpoint that is already configure in the Replicate Server mentioned above
+endpoint_target: A Target Endpoint that is already configure in the Replicate Server mentioned above<BR>
-task_name: A task name that is already configured in your Replicate Server
+task_name: A task name that is already configured in your Replicate Server<BR>
-schema_name: In order to reload a table, use a schema name that is part of the task above
+schema_name: In order to reload a table, use a schema name that is part of the task above<BR>
-table_name: In order to reload a table, use a table name that is part of the task and schema above
+table_name: In order to reload a table, use a table name that is part of the task and schema above<BR>

 8 – Click on Save and close the next window